NeilJustice/Cloudundancy/README.md

 ```
 Cloudundancy v0.9.2
-Copies a list of files and folders to a list of destination folders,
+Copies a list of files and folders to a list of destination folders as specified in a Cloudundancy .ini file.
-which could be Google Drive and Microsoft OneDrive automatic cloud-uploading folders.
+Destination folders could be Google Drive, OneDrive, and DropBox automatic cloud-uploading folders.
 https://github.com/NeilJustice/Cloudundancy

 Usage: